South Korea at the FIFA World Cup: 1986 (Mexico)

 South Korea started the first round of the Asian qualification against Malaysia and Nepal.
 After qualifying for the knockout stage as group winners of the first round, South Korea beat Indonesia and Japan in the second round and the final round, respectively.
 They received one of the two available World Cup spots for Asian teams.

 In the World Cup finals, South Korea were allocated in group A with Argentina, Bulgaria and Italy.
 Their first match was against Argentina, who defeated them 3–1 with Diego Maradona playing a major role.
 In the match, Park Chang-sun scored the first South Korean goal in the World Cup history.
 South Korea drew the second match 1–1 with Bulgaria in a downpour, and lost the last group match 3–2 to defending champions Italy.

 1990 (Italy)

 South Korea won the Asian qualifying competition with nine victories and two draws without a defeat.
 However, they lost all three group matches against Belgium, Spain and Uruguay.
-Hwangbo Kwan scored the only tournament goal for South Korea with a long-range free kick against Spain.
+Hwangbo Kwan scored the only tournament goal for South Korea with a long-range shot against Spain.